 The cider is a translucent pale straw colour with a sweet nose of fresh pears and moderate carbonation.
 Served chilled, bright notes of crisp pear comes through from the head of each sip with a sweetness developing into the body ahead of a light acidity at the end of the body.
 A hint of astringency picks up in the tail as the sweetness of the pear flavour gives way to a drier, crisply clean finish and refreshing aftertaste.

-This Pear Cider by Somersby is easily our favourite pear cider to date.
-Whereas Packham Pear Cider by The Cider Lab — another pear cider we enjoyed immensely — picked beautifully on the complex flavours of the pear itself, this one has the advantage of tasting more like a fresh pear juice that happens to be alcoholic than a cider that happens to pick up on the flavour of fresh pears.
+This Somersby Pear Cider is easily our favourite pear cider to date.
+Whereas The Cider Lab Packham Pear Cider — another pear cider we enjoyed immensely — picked beautifully on the complex flavours of the pear itself, this one has the advantage of tasting more like a fresh pear juice that happens to be alcoholic than a cider that happens to pick up on the flavour of fresh pears.

-This bottle of Pear Cider by Somersby contained 330 ml.
+This bottle of Somersby Pear Cider contained 330 ml.
 It was bottled in Denmark and purchased in Sydney, Australia in 2017.